-If we just claimed that a SysML actor can’t have that, why could we model that?
+If we just claimed that a SysML actor couldn’t have that, why could we model that?

 Because we did not use the SysML actor.
-As mentioned at the beginning, the actor is dead respectively non-existent for us.
+As mentioned at the beginning, the actor is dead respectively nonexistent to us.
 Formally, our actor kinds from the SYSMOD profile are stereotypes specializing the SysML block.
 The stereotypes define the appropriate actor semantics.

 This is not a nasty workaround but is formally mapped correctly.
 Even the SysML specification uses this kind of actor modeling in its example Hybrid SUV model.